 Modeled after the

-"Betts" made by Antonio Stradivari in 1704, the
+"Betts" violin made by Antonio Stradivari in 1704, the

 northwestern Canada.
 Her two piece highly flamed maple back,